sw24f/jump-start-with-git-pesak17/learningGit.md

 + After attending office hours with professor Yan, I learned that GitHub is a cloud where we can send new versions of work to other people
 + A repo shows all the changes that have been saved
 + Use git clone to create a copy of a repository
-+ Reflection: GitHub is expremely convienent for people to work with eachother without having to send the file in an email
++ Reflection: GitHub is extremely convenient for people to work with each other without having to send the file in an email